Menu

 Young girl covering her face in her hands

-4. Develop a routine which allows them to unwind after school
+4. Develop a routine that allows them to unwind after school

 There are many activities a child can engage with to help make this transition smoother.
-Establishing a routine which allows them to relax and have fun after a day of learning can be beneficial for both yourself and your child.
+The best thing to do is to establish a routine which allows them to relax and have fun after a day of learning.

 5. Celebrate how far they've come